 Struggle for the Spanish Soul and Spain in the Post-War World by Arturo and Ilsa Barea

-Free postage and packaging within UK.
-Customers in the European Union, USA and Rest of World please order through your local bookshop.
+Free postage and packaging within UK only.
 Not available in USA or Canada.
+Customers in the European Union, and Rest of World please order through your local bookshop.

 During the Spanish Civil War, Arturo and Ilsa Barea worked for the Republic’s Press and Censorship office, operating from the Telefónica building in Madrid – the capital’s first tower block, located in the Gran Vía, and notoriously the prime target for shellfire from Franco’s insurgent army.